prajwxlk/ai-concierge-for-senior-citizens/README.md

 - sarvam ai audio cutting off for longer conversation
 - sarvam ai not calling out numbers
 - sarvam ai sometimes not translating properly
-- ai unaware of all the capaoilities of function calls it has
-- ai is unable to detect or retain the language_code throughout the conversation
-- increase the length of time before onstop is triggered to allow users to finish their sentences.
 - logs dashboard not yet ready.